jinglebot/CarND-Capstone/README.md

 #### Classifier

-The team used [__Google's Tensorflow Object Detection API__](https://github.com/tensorflow/models/blob/master/research/object_detection) for its code framework and have tested on multiple models before arriving at their final choice: the [**Single Shot MultiBox Detector with the Inception Neural Network v2 trained on the Coco dataset 2018 01 28**](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+The team used [__Google's Tensorflow Object Detection API__](https://github.com/tensorflow/models/blob/master/research/object_detection) for its clclassifier framework and have tested on multiple models before arriving at their final choice: the [**Single Shot MultiBox Detector with the Inception Neural Network v2 trained on the Coco dataset 2018 01 28**](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).

 #### Training